revathyramanan/Dynamic-Process-Ontology/readme.md

 * command to get the docker container down `docker compose down -v`

 ### ERRORS
 * if `docker command not found` after the installation, add it to your path.
-For mac, ` export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/" `
+For mac, ` export PATH="$PATH:/Applications/Docker.app/Contents/Resources/bin/" `.
+Link - https://stackoverflow.com/questions/64009138/docker-command-not-found-when-running-on-mac